mw00847/molecular-interactions/README.md

 The geometries that produce useful carbonyl related vibrations where then filtered and graphs where created using PyTorch Geometric.
 (create_graph.py)

-A conditional Graph VAE was trained to generate new water geometries around the fixed acetone molecule.
-The model incorporated both Graph Convolutional Networks (GCNs) and Graph Attention Networks (GATs) in the encoder and decoder.
-Penalties were applied to the O–H bond lengths and H–O–H angles, and Kullback–Leibler divergence was used with warm-up scheduling.(VAE.py) Optuna was used with Bayesian optimisation to tune loss weights and training epochs, minimising the validation loss.
+Optuna with Bayesian optimisation identified that a Transformer-based graph architecture (TransformerConv) was best suited to the dataset.
+This architecture was then used in both the encoder and decoder of a conditional Graph Variational Autoencoder (VAE) to generate new water geometries around a fixed acetone molecule.
+Penalty terms were applied to constrain O–H bond lengths and H–O–H angles, while a warm-up schedule was used for the Kullback–Leibler (KL) divergence.
+The optimisation process also tuned loss weights and training epochs to minimize the validation loss.
+Both deterministic and stochastic sampling approaches were used to produce geometries from the latent space (tramsformer_VAE.py)

-Geometries are predicted using the VAE for each of the concentration ranges.(create_geometries.py)

 # Background
 FTIR blue and red shifts,